NicoNex/tau/README.md

 # τ

-Tau is a dynamically-typed open source programming language designed to be minimal, fast and efficient.
+Tau is a dynamically-typed open-source concurrent programming language designed to be minimal, fast and efficient.

 ## Installation
 In order to install Tau, you'll need [Go](https://golang.org/).